vanhung1999dev/Elastic-Stack/architecture/guide.md

 Example: <br>
 If you have an index with 3 primary shards and 1 replica → total = 6 shards.

+### 🧰 Changing Shards Over Time

+- Shards are defined when an index is created.
+- But what if your data grows or shrinks?

+#### 🧩 Options:

+- Index rollover → create a new index periodically (e.g., daily logs).
+- Reindex → create a new index with different shard settings.
+- Index lifecycle management (ILM) → automate rollover and deletion.

 <br>

 ## Replica